Raychen0617/Interview_prepare/docs/source/background.md

 # Background

 ## MobileDrive
+### Yolov5
+Backbone: Use to extract feature map with different resolutions
+Head: Input feature map and predict the boundary region and confidence

 ### Model optimization pipeline
 1. Perform NAS and Pruning on YOLOv5’s backbone architecture
 2. Map optimized backbone architecture back to YOLOv5
 3. Apply KD and Quantization on the whole network
 ![](./images/resume/optimization_pipeline.png)

 ### NAS
 Goal: Automatically search a network architecture that leads to the best performance